Intermittent fasting (IF) is a popular diet trend among health and fitness enthusiasts, which involves not eating during planned intervals.

 Benefits and drawbacks of intermittent fasting

-A typical example of IF is fasting for 2 non-consecutive days in the week.
+A typical example of IF is fasting for two non-consecutive days in the week.

-Another method would be to only eat during certain times of the day.
-For example, the 16/8 method involves fasting for 16 hours and eating during only an 8-hour window.
+Another method is to eat only during certain times of the day.
+For example, the 16/8 method involves fasting for 16 hours and eating only during an 8-hour window.

-Some evidence suggests that intermittent fasting can contribute to weight loss and provide certain health benefits.
+Some evidence suggests that intermittent fasting can contribute to weight loss and provide specific health benefits.

-Intermittent fasting may help to improve insulin sensitivity and heart health.
-It may also aid in preventing disorders like Alzheimer’s disease and cancer.
+Intermittent fasting may improve insulin sensitivity and heart health.
+It may also help prevent disorders like Alzheimer’s disease and cancer.

 For instance, intermittent fasting may increase the risk of hypoglycemia and could induce muscle wasting if someone isn’t getting enough protein.